 Bygone Country Skills is dedicated, essentially, to crafts associated with wood.
 My association with country skills stems back to when I was a small boy working along side my father helping to make Thumbsticks.
 Since then I have studied long and hard to obtain the skills necessary to continue in my pursuit of Bygone Country Skills.
 I promote these by demonstrations at public events and workshops for those wishing to learn the skills of our ancestors.

 In my workshops wood turning, woodcarving and the making of items such as rakes, shrink pots and baskets are just a few of the things you can choose.
 The emphasis is about understanding the tools and techniques used.
-This helps you progress easily in a relaxed atmosphere where you can develop at your own speed and in a direction of your own choice.

 At public events throughout the country, my demonstrations provide a visually stimulating attraction.
 Visitors are shown many of the old working practices.
 I typically demonstrate the art of producing a bowl or chair leg from a log and an array of items used around the house, carving of spoons and spatulas, steam bending to shape and form the wood for various items plus other additional items of interest.
 The photograph below depicts a typical set-up which consists of canopy, lathe, shaving horse, chopping block, cleaving break, and a set of hand tools.